 Maybe it is, what do you think?
 Twelve baskets - Twelve tribes, Moses feeding people - Jesus feeding people.
 Bible scripture is intensely connected

-It's amazing how the scriptures are so associated, that they tie events together that are sometimes hundreds of years apart.
-In this case it would have been over 1400 years ago, (between 1440 and 1400) were the years of the exodus and wandering in the desert.
+It's amazing how the scriptures tie events together that are often hundreds of years apart.
+In this case it would have been over 1400 years.
+(1440 to 1400 were the years of the exodus and wandering in the desert).

 That's so interesting, isn't it!